Here are answers to some of the more common questions we receive about the Hinkley Point C project.

 To protect the Hinkley Point C station from such events, the platform level of the site is set at 14.0 metres above sea level, behind a sea wall with a crest level of 13.5 metres.
 Sea level rise which could result from future climate change has also been considered and an allowance has been made to cover the full 60 year operating lifetime of the new station.

-Each of our operational nuclear power stations stages regular exercises to demonstrate to our regulator the Office for Nuclear Regulation (ONR) that we have appropriate arrangements for dealing with an emergency.
+Each of our nuclear site stages regular exercises to demonstrate to our regulator the Office for Nuclear Regulation (ONR) that we have appropriate arrangements for dealing with an emergency.
 The exercises are performed against challenging scenarios agreed with the ONR, and also involve other regulatory bodies, the emergency services, local authorities and central Government.

 Further information on the safety of nuclear power can be found within our safety pages.

 How will you deal with the waste from Hinkley Point C?

 The new EPR™ reactor design marks significant progress towards sustainability.
 The reactor has been designed to optimise the use of nuclear fuel and to minimise the production of long-lived high-level radioactive wastes.
 Thanks to its large core, surrounded by a neutron reflector, a maximum number of neutrons contribute to energy generation in the core.
 This means that the EPR™ reactor uses less uranium and produces less long-lived radioactive wastes compared with water reactors in operation today.

 The UK needs to deliver a long term solution for all its radioactive waste, past and future and not just from the civil nuclear industry but from other industries as well.
 The UK Government’s solution is the construction of a geological storage facility.
 The Government’s Managing Radioactive Waste Safely programme is currently working to identify a suitable site for a geological disposal facility to house the UK’s spent fuel and intermediate level waste safely and securely.